IrisMejuto/Adventure-Works/README.md

  ## ❓Key questions the project answers:

  **Overall performance:**
+* ✅ Have revenue goals been met this month?
-* ✅ Have revenue and order goals been met this month?
+* ✅ Have order goals been met this month?
 * ✅ What is the relationship between returns and monthly income?

  **Product analysis:**